Dynamics of Cross-Platform Attention to Retracted Papers: Discussion

 \section{Discussion}

-Our study shows that retracted papers indeed attract more attention after publication than comparable non-retracted papers across a variety of online platforms including social and news media, blogs, and knowledge repositories.
+Our study shows that retracted papers attract more attention after publication than comparable non-retracted papers across a variety of online platforms including social and news media, blogs, and knowledge repositories.
 Moreover, their popularity surplus relative to non-retracted papers tends to be higher on curated than non-curated platforms.
-On the platform accountable for most mentions of research papers, retracted papers remain mentioned more often even after excluding tweets that express uncertainty.
-These findings suggest that retracted papers are disseminated widely and through multiple channels before they are eventually retracted, possibly spreading flawed findings throughout the scientific community and the lay public.
+On the platform accountable for most mentions of research papers, retracted papers remain mentioned more often even after excluding critical tweets.
+These novel findings suggest that retracted papers are disseminated widely and through multiple channels before they are eventually retracted, possibly spreading flawed findings throughout the scientific community and the lay public.

 Retracted papers might receive more attention due to a number of mechanisms.
 First, problematic papers may naturally attract more attention.
 For example, if the paper is retracted due to overclaiming, the results are likely to be presented as more significant, exciting, and attention-grabbing than they should.
-Similarly, if the authors unintentionally make mistakes, they are more likely to publish the paper and receive attention if the results are positive rather than negative\cite{olson2002publication,easterbrook1991publication}.
+Similarly, if the authors unintentionally make mistakes, they are more likely to publish the paper and receive attention if the results are positive rather than negative \cite{olson2002publication,easterbrook1991publication}.
 Hence, retracted papers are prone to present (false) positive findings and are therefore more eye-catching.
-Second, attention could increase the likelihood of retraction.
-If a problematic paper receives more attention, it will have more readership and therefore go through more scrutiny, increasing its chance of retraction.
+Second, attention leads to scrutiny which could increase the likelihood of retraction.
 In contrast, a paper that attracts limited attention may present little opportunity for retraction.